 The fewer pieces you need to worry about in your small business’s organizational system, the more you’ll be able to focus on what matters most to your business.

-If you’re looking to grow your business in 2018 and beyond, you need to make sure you’re organized to handle the inevitable growth you should expect to see.
+If you’re looking to grow your business, you need to make sure you’re organized to handle the inevitable growth you should expect to see.

 In order to do that, you need to make sure your finances are in order.
 Be sure to track your expense receipts and transactions.

 Ensure you’re ready for any taxes that need to be paid during the course of the year.

 If your finances are organized, you need to make sure your office space is organized, too.
 Use some proven methods for boosting productivity by organizing your storage space.

 And while it might not be a solution for everyone, considering going paperless.
 Store all your documents in the cloud, and shred the extra papers cluttering your workspace.

 Your time is one of your most precious commodities as a small business owner, so make sure it’s organized with time tracking and scheduling.

 Look to reduce your tasks by improving your email workflow, managing your reading list, and keeping your notes, passwords, and desktop organized.

 Finally, automate your marketing campaigns and keep a process in place to handle customer relations and support.